 ... the restaurant and the destination has grown considerably, now attracting many folks from surrounding islands.

-Upon stepping foot on Prickly Pear's powdery sands, we were greeted by Allan himself with a warm smile.
+Upon stepping foot on Prickly Pear's powdery sands, you are greeted by the Prickly Pear team.

 Prickly Pear's Friendly Bananaquits

 Pour a touch of sugar on your hand and bananaquits will land right on your finger tips, gently eating the sweet sugar.